 Her earlier work includes The Seven Ages (2001); Vita Nova (1999), winner of The New Yorker Magazine’s Book Award in Poetry; Meadowlands (1996); The Wild Iris (1992), which received the Pulitzer Prize and the Poetry Society of America's William Carlos Williams Award; Ararat (1990), which received the Rebekah Johnson Bobbitt National Prize for Poetry; and The Triumph of Achilles (1985), which received the National Book Critics Circle Award, Boston Globe Literary Press Award, and the Poetry Society of America's Melville Kane Award.
 The First Four Books of Poems (1999) collects the early work that helped establish Glück as one of America's most original poets.
-Her book of essays, Proofs and Theories (1994), was awarded the PEN/Martha Albrand Award for Nonfiction.
-Her most recent book of essays is titled American Originality.
+She has written two books of essays, Proofs and Theories (1994), which was awarded the PEN/Martha Albrand Award for Nonfiction, and American Originality.
 Her Nobel acceptance speech was published in e-Book format as The Nobel Lecture in Literature, 2020.
 Her next book of poetry will be Winter Recipes from the Collective (Farrar, Straus and Giroux, October 19, 2021).

 In 2003, Glück was named the 12th United States Poet Laureate.
 That same year, she was named the judge for the Yale Series of Younger Poets, and she served in that position through 2010.

 In addition to the Nobel Prize, Pulitzer Prize and National Book Critics Circle Award, Glück has received many honors.
 In 2001, she was awarded the Bollingen Prize, given biennially for a poet's lifetime achievement.
 And in 2008, Glück received the Wallace Stevens Award for “outstanding and proven mastery in the art of poetry.”
 Her other honors include the Lannan Literary Award for Poetry, the M.I.T.
 Anniversary Medal, a fellowship from the National Endowment for the Arts, and the Gold Medal for Poetry from the American Academy of Arts and Letters, a distinction that is given every six years.
 In addition, Louise Glück received the 2015 National Humanities Medal from the National Endowment for the Humanities.